-Coronavirus outbreak
+29. Coronavirus outbreak

 During 2020, the Company performance was affected by the 2019-20 coronavirus (COVID-2019) outbreak.
-First identified in China in December 2019, then it has since spread all over the world, and was recognized in March 2020 as a pandemic by the World Health Organization.
+First identified in China in December 2019, then it has spread all over the world, and was recognized in March 2020 as a pandemic by the World Health Organization.
 In an effort to curb the spreading of the outbreak, in March 2020 the Romanian authorities have suspended the school year and instituted an emergency state, banning activities involving public gatherings.
 In addition, the authorities issued calls for the general public to limit their movement outside to the absolute minimum.

 The Management continuously analyses the developments and takes appropriate measures in order to ensure the safety of the customers and the Company personnel, as well as to ensure the performance of the Company.
-In addition, the Management analysed the impact of the outbreak over the financial statements as at 31 December 2019 and for the six-month period then ended.
-Based on the analysis, it was concluded that it does not represent an adjusting event, and, as a result, there were no adjustments recorded in the financial statements in this regard.
+In addition, the Management analysed the impact of the outbreak over the financial statements as at 31 December 2020 and for the year then ended.
 The management will closely monitor the developments resulting from the consequences of this outbreak and their potential impact on the financial indicators, the estimates and assumptions retained in their financial closing process going forward.